RachaelKivuti/Adversary_Simulation_Project/README.md

 ## Full Report
 The complete PDF report includes:
 - Screenshots of each phase
-- Technical details of payloads and modules
+- Technical details of payloads and modules used
 - Python scripts used for encryption

 The complete report documentation for the simulation: [Link](https://github.com/RachaelKivuti/Lab_Project/blob/main/GlobalTech_Adversary_Simulation_Project_by_Rachael_Kivuti.pdf)

 ---